7/10/14: I am taking a week or so off from development, but will return to finish the project, promise!

 Unhappy Civs: Be Careful About Expanding too Fast

 If your Civilization is low on happiness, don't expand to a new city just then unless you can afford to buy some buildings in the new settlement.
-Your Civ takes a happiness hit based on the number of cities in this game.
-A rapidly growing new city can also cause problems.
+Your Civ takes a happiness hit based on the number of cities 3 per City, plus 1 per Citizen - so a new City takes 4 Happiness.
+A rapidly growing new city can also cause problems, as it will add +1 Unhappiness each time it grows.
 Unless you really need to snag a tract of land make sure you can afford the happiness hit because unhappy civilizations take a loss to production and growth.
-You can expect each new citizen and city to cost you one happiness, so a new city could drop 2 happy faces instantly.
 If you are at or near 0, you may want to switch to Avoid Growth on your cities to prevent them causing Unhappiness.

 Maximum Workable Tile Radius for Cities